 These measures help you keep tools ready when you will inevitably need them.
 Service or tune-up snow blowers.
 Replace worn rakes and snow shovels.
 Sharpen ice choppers and buy bags of ice melt or sand.

-For equipment that you use in the other seasons, like a lawnmower, make sure to drain the gas to avoid rust.
+For equipment that you use in the other seasons, like a lawnmower, make sure to drain the gas or to add fuel stabilizer, to prevent corrosion.
 Clean, dry, and store summer gardening equipment.

 Rake away all debris and edible vegetation from the foundation.
 Seal up entry points or cracks to keep small animals from crawling under and into the house.
 Mice can slip through space as thin as a dime.

 Inspect sill plates for dry rot or pest infestation.
 Secure crawlspace entrances.